IsaccRojas/Engine/README.md

 fields are arrays of integer for the filter to use when attempting to pass values.

-The function `loadFilters(const char*)` loads Filters from a directory and returns a map that an **ObjectExecutor** instance can store a reference to. **Objects** contain FilterState members, which are used for filtering collisions when detection occurs.
+The function `loadFilters(const char*)` loads Filters from a directory and returns a map that an **EntityExecutor** instance can store a reference to. **Entities** can directly access this map via their contained reference to their owner.

 ## Additional Notes